PecadoGames/pecadogames-justone-server/README.md

 #### Development Mode

-You can start the backend in development mode, this will automatically trigger a new build and reload the application once the content of a file has been changed and you save the file.
+You can start the backend in development mode, this will automatically trigger a new build and reload the application once the content of a file has been changed, and you save the file.

 Start two terminal windows and run: